-Four Conditional Discharge sentences were handed out last week.
-In one case a 23 year old Bangor man was found guilty of wrongful encashment of benefit.
-He declared he had not received original payments of benefit thus receiving duplicate payments.
+At Omagh Magistrate Court a 48 year old Omagh man was sentenced to a two year Conditional Discharge.
+This followed a conviction of wrongful encashment of benefit.
+He declared he had not received the original payment of the benefit thus receiving a duplicate payment.
 Investigations determined he had indeed cashed both original and duplicate payments.

 If you wish to report benefit fraud please refer to our Fraud